verus-lang/paper-sosp24-artifact/site/guide.md

 `results.json` are machine-readable results, which are also rendered as a pdf with the same structure as the figure in the paper, `results/macro-table.pdf`.

-From the local machine, copy the results off the CloudLab instance.
+On your local machine, copy the results from the CloudLab instance.
 You can use something like the following:

 ```shell
 scp '<username>@<node>.cloudlab.us:/mydata/verus-sosp24-artifact/macro-stats/results/results.json' .
 scp '<username>@<node>.cloudlab.us:/mydata/verus-sosp24-artifact/macro-stats/results/macro-table.pdf' .
 ```

 The table should closely match Figure 8.
-Small discrepancies are due to the fact that the artifact uses a version of Verus at the time of artifact evaluation and uses published versions of the case studies, that have received minimal changes to clean them up and to keep them compatible with the current version of Verus.
+Small discrepancies are because the artifact uses a version of Verus at the time of artifact evaluation and uses published versions of the case studies, that have received minimal changes to clean them up and to keep them compatible with the current version of Verus.

-All the values in the table are obtained by the script with the exception of the values in `macro-stats/summarize/manual.json`:
+All the values in the table are obtained by the script except for the values in `macro-stats/summarize/manual.json`:

 * the size of the Dafny SMT encoding for IronKV was computed with a series of manual steps that